jebentier/g2n-mcp-gcal-sse/README.md

 curl -X POST http://localhost:3001/revoke
 ```

-## Usage with n8n
+## Usage with MCP-compatible Applications

+### Cursor AI

+You can use this server with Cursor AI by configuring the MCP connection in your settings:

+1. Open Cursor settings
+2. Configure the MCP server URL: `http://localhost:3001/sse`
+3. Start using Google Calendar features through AI commands

+### Claude Desktop

+For Claude Desktop:

+1. Navigate to Settings > MCP
+2. Add a new MCP connection with the URL: `http://localhost:3001/sse`
+3. Access Google Calendar functionality through your conversations

+### n8n

 1. In n8n, add a new MCP node
-2. Configure the MCP node with the SSE endpoint URL: `http://your-server:3001/sse`
+2. Configure the MCP node with the SSE endpoint URL: `http://localhost:3001/sse`
 3. Use the exposed calendar tools in your workflows

 ## Development